 AppDynamics takes transaction snapshots of select instances of a transaction and provides a cross-tier view of the processing flow for a single invocation of a transaction.
 For information about the content of a transaction snapshot, see Transaction Snapshots.

-Subject to the guidelines and limits described in the Retention Rules and Snapshot Limits sections below, snapshots are taken in the following cases:
+Subject to the guidelines and limits described in the following sections, snapshots are taken in the following cases:

 - The app agent determines the user experience for the business transaction to be slow or the transaction incurred an error.

 - The app agent collects snapshots during periodic snapshot collection.